ningpengtao-coder/gitlab-foss/doc/ci/docker/using_docker_build.md

      --registration-token REGISTRATION_TOKEN \
      --executor docker \
      --description "My Docker Runner" \
-     --docker-image "docker:stable" \
+     --docker-image "docker:19.03.1" \
      --docker-volumes /var/run/docker.sock:/var/run/docker.sock
    ```

    The above command will register a new Runner to use the special
-   `docker:stable` image which is provided by Docker. **Notice that it's using
+   `docker:19.03.1` image which is provided by Docker. **Notice that it's using
    the Docker daemon of the Runner itself, and any containers spawned by docker
    commands will be siblings of the Runner rather than children of the runner.**
    This may have complications and limitations that are unsuitable for your workflow.